Terms and conditions

 Consent and Insurance

-4. The Applicant must use correct details for the application.
-Should this not occur, the applicant may be liable, in addition to the application fee, for further reasonable costs for administrative, legal or other expenses incurred in connection with the application.
+4. The Applicant shall ensure that all details provided in the application are accurate and complete.
+In the event of any inaccuracies or omissions, the Applicant may be held liable, in addition to the application fee, for any further reasonable costs incurred by the Council, including but not limited to administrative, legal, or other expenses arising in connection with the application.

 Price